viclew1/VLDofusBot/README.md

 - ```cd VLDofusBot```
 - ```gradlew build```

-Then, you can launch the built jar located in VLDofusBot\VLDofusBotApp\build\libs\VLDofusBotApp.jar
+Then, you can launch the built jar located in VLDofusBot\VLDofusBotApp\build\libs\VLDofusBotApp-xxx.jar

 ### Set up your game UI